-The reader is referred to and encouraged to review updates to the Pipeline Programs in "- Overview," and "-Business and Pipeline Programs Update" at the beginning of this MD&A, which contain information necessary and important to this discussion.
+The reader is referred to and encouraged to review updates to the pipeline programs in "- Overview," and "- Business and Pipeline Programs Update" at the beginning of this MD&A, which are incorporated herein and contain important updates and information necessary and important to this discussion.
 See also, "- Liquidity and Capital Resources."